marinayxh/Probability-and-Inference-Portfolio-Yue-Marina-/01-roulette-simulation/writeup.md

     count=count+1
 }
 plot(set_changed)
-# From the two graphs, we can see that there have been some impacts on average earnings.
+# From the two graphs, we can see that there have been some impacts on average earnings for series.
 Despite the overall value of average earning is larger when W = 500, when W = 300, there are two distinct horizontal significant related lines: one is around 0, and another is around 10.
 When W = 500, there is only one which is around 0.

 # how to estimate the average number of plays before stopping?
 # We store the value of each time (total repeatting time is 100) the number of plays for a series in a list, and then calculate the average of the sum of these values.
 We receive a number of (about) 205.